lucaswinningham/readit/instructions/frontend/models/heartbeats.md

 ```

+Each model we create should have `implements ModelInterface` declared which enforces that it implements the interface's `snakeify` method.

 Each model we create from now on will have the same common `id` and `type` attributes.
+This is because we're using Netflix's fastjson api for serialization.
 Inheritance is useful here to DRY up the models.

 ```bash